SDSPT2s: SDSPT2 with Selection: Results and Discussion

-To determine the optimal values of the two parameters, a simplified model of heme (denoted Fe$^{\mathrm{II}}$L$_2$) \cite{heme2014,heme2017} is used as the model system, which is considered as a strongly correlated system\cite{heme2014,heme2017,iCISCF}.
-The Cartesian coordinates of Fe$^{\mathrm{II}}$L$_2$ were taken from previous work by Radoń\cite{heme2014} and are provided in the supporting information.
-The iCISCF calculation with respect to three low-lying states, $^5A_g$, $^3B{_{3g}}$, and $^1A_g$, is performed with an active space of CAS(14,17), which includes Fe 3d4s4d, two 4p orbitals within the molecular plane, as well as a frontier $\sigma$ ligand orbital of nitrogens.
-The 1s of C, N, and Fe's 1s2s2p orbitals are frozen in SDSPT2 calculations.
-The def2-TZVP and the corresponding auxiliary basis sets are employed for the resolution of identity (RI) approximations in both iCISCF as well as SDSPT2 calculations.
+A simplified model of heme (denoted as Fe$^{\mathrm{II}}$L$_2$ with L being N$_2$C$_3$H$_4$)\cite{heme2014,heme2017} was first taken as a showcase to reveal the effectiveness of the cutoff thresholds, including $C_{\mathbf{min}}$, $P_{\mathbf{min}}$, $Q_{\mathbf{min}}$, and DVD (see the end of Sec. \ref{CI-subspace}).
+The cartesian coordinates were taken from Ref. \citenum{heme2014} (see also Tables S2--S4 in the Supporting Information).
+The iCISCF(14,17) calculations were performed for the $^5A_g$, $^3B{_{3g}}$, and $^1A_g$ states separately.
+As shown in Fig. S1, the active orbitals include Fe $3d4s4d$ and two $\sigma$, two $\pi$, and two $\pi^\ast$ orbitals composed of N $2p_{x,y}$ in the molecular plane.
+The $1s$ orbital of C and N as well as the $1s2s2p$ orbitals of Fe were frozen in the SDSPT2s calculations.
+The def2-TZVP\cite{def2-basis} and corresponding auxiliary basis sets\cite{def2-basis-RI} for the resolution of identity (RI) approximation were employed in both the iCISCF and SDSPT2s calculations.

-The $C_{\text{min}}$ parameter influences the accuracy of the iCISCF wave function.
-In previous work, we found that setting $C_{\text{min}}$ to $1.0\times10^{-4}$ produced sufficiently accurate results and orbitals.\cite{iCISCF} However, its impact on the accuracy of subsequent MRPT2 calculations has not been investigated.
-Therefore, before examining the effects of $P_{\text{min}}$ and $Q_{\text{min}}$, we first test the influence of $C_{\text{min}}$ on SDSPT2, using the settings $P_{\text{min}}=C_{\text{min}}$ and $Q_{\text{min}}=0.0$.
-The SDSPT2 energies computed using references with different $C_{\text{min}}$ values are provided in the SI.
-The results indicate that the energy changes for the selected three electronic states are only 0.1 kcal/mol when $C_{\text{min}} \leq 10^{-4}$.
-Hence, for the rest of the work, a $C_{\text{min}}$ setting of $10^{-4}$ is used in all calculations unless otherwise specified.

-For calculations involving large active spaces, the number of CSFs generated by iCISCF can be too large to perform SDSPT2 calculations.
-Therefore, the size of the reference used in SDSPT2 is further reduced based on the magnitude of the CI coefficients of the iCISCF wave function.
-This refinement process utilizes the parameter $P_{\text{min}}$.
-Comparisons of both absolute and relative energies for various low-lying excited states of the Fe$^{\mathrm{II}}$L$_2$ complex, calculated employing different $P_{\text{min}}$ thresholds, are provided in Table \ref{SDSPT2-pmin}.
-By adopting $P_{\text{min}}=10^{-3}$, the resultant absolute energy deviations compared to the calculations with $P_{\text{min}}=10^{-4}$ are less than $10^{-3}$ Hartree for all states.
-The deviations in excitation energies are less than 0.3 kcal/mol.
-However, the numbers of reference CSFs in SDSPT2 calculations are reduced from 7204 to 2727 for the $^5A_g$ state.